ThomasPiergiovanni/P7/README.md

     * SECRET_KEY = your environnement variable system secret key.
     * GG_API_KEY = your Google API key.

-For more information details on application settings, please check *4.1. env.py* section bellow.
+For more detailed informations on application settings, please check *4.1. env.py* section bellow.

 ### 3.7.
 Start the programm "GrandPy".
 To start the programm, type the following in your bash.